 The Faculty of Asian and Middle Eastern Studies combines world class scholarship with a vibrant teaching and learning environment for undergraduates and postgraduate students.
 Our academics are engaged in internationally recognized scholarship on the histories, literatures, linguistics, social anthropology, religion, politics, and contemporary cultures of the Middle East, North Africa, China, Japan, and the two Koreas.
+The work of several staff crosses traditional geographic and subject boundaries.
 All our work is firmly grounded in primary source research.
 The Faculty maintains a close relationship with the Needham Research Institute for the history of East Asian science, technology, and medicine.
-There is furthermore a very strong collection of Chinese and Japanese primary and seconday sources at the University Library, making it one of the strongest in Europe.
-The Fitzwilliam Museum houses a diverse and high quality collection of Asian art.
-In both of those institutions, there are also Korean collections with room for growth.
+The Chinese collection at the University Library is one of the strongest in Europe.
+The Fitzwilliam Museum houses a diverse and high quality collection of Asian art, with porcelain, jade, imperial lacquers, and ritual bronzes being especially well represented.